 Arthroscopy is used to visualize and repair damage to the knee.
 A small incision is made in the knee and an arthroscope with a camera is inserted to look inside the the knee joint and assess any damage.

-Further diagnostic tests such as CT or CAT scans (computerized tomography) or ultrasound can be used to determine the degree and location of your injury if required.
+Further diagnostic tests such as CT or CAT scans (computerized tomography) or diagnostic ultrasound can be used to determine the degree and location of your injury if required.

 Knee Osteoarthritis: Quick Links